gem/risk-profiles/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

+Any deviation from these terms incur in license infringement.
+For commercial use of the data contained within this work, a specific license agreement must be made tailored to your use case, in such instance please contact GEM at product@globalquakemodel.org

 # 🤔 Frequently asked questions

+### Where can I find documentation related to this product?
+Useful information about the underlying datasets and overall methodology can be found in the [Global Seismic Risk Model documentation](https://docs.openquake.org/global_risk_model/).

 ### Which version am I seeing?
 How to change the version?
 By default you will see the files in the repository in the  `master` branch.
 Each version of the model that is released can be accessed is marked with a `tag`.
 By changing the tag version at the top of the repository, you can change see the files for a given version.